 How does it work?

-1 Get your free access
+1 Get access within 24 hours

-3 Mark entry
+3 Mark assessments

 MERiT reports provide:

-- comparisons with population means
+- comparisons with the population

-Mark entry opens for mock exams
+Mark entry opens for 2021 papers

 MERiT closes for archiving – no more mark entry for this academic year but reports continue to be available when it reopens